 - Streamline content management through an advanced CMS and SEO tools

-- Run DTC and B2B in one place.
-Run your B2B and DTC business from one place with the power and simplicity of an all-in-one platform
+- Run your B2B and DTC business from one place with the power and simplicity of an all-in-one platform

-Here are two very different businesses who moved from BigCommerce to Shopify Plus.
+Here are two very different businesses who moved from BigCommerce to Shopify.
 Both have since found greater success and the power to grow their businesses after migrating.

-Eight years after its founding, Rollie Nation was interested in growing, but felt constrained by BigCommerce, and not able to reach its customers directly.
-Rollie Nation was able to get its Shopify Plus store up and running in a matter of weeks.
+Eight years after its founding, Rollie Nation was interested in growing but felt constrained by BigCommerce and unable to reach its customers directly.
+Rollie Nation was able to get its Shopify store up and running in a matter of weeks.
 It used a number of solutions that easily integrated with Shopify and made it easy to reach its customers where they were shopping.

-Since migrating to Shopify Plus, Rollie Nation has seen a 62% reduction in its average page load time, a 1.5% reduction in its bounce rate, and a 3.5% bump in conversion rate.
+Since migrating to Shopify, Rollie Nation has seen a 62% reduction in its average page load time, a 1.5% reduction in its bounce rate, and a 3.5% bump in conversion rate.

 BPI Sports is a Florida-based seller of nutrition and fitness supplements.
-The brand sells its products in stores around the country, but also wanted to grow its online presence to sell direct to consumer.
+The brand sells its products in stores around the country but also wanted to grow its online presence to sell directly to consumers.
 On BigCommerce, BPI wasn’t sure its website could handle the new direction.

-By switching to Shopify Plus, BPI Sports not only saved significantly in development costs but was able to forge a new DTC-friendly website.
+By switching to Shopify, BPI Sports not only saved significantly in development costs but was able to forge a new DTC-friendly website.
 In a short time, BPI Sports saw tremendous growth in its DTC offerings, putting it on pace to triple its DTC sales over the previous year.

 There are plenty of choices for enterprise ecommerce software on the market, which means you don’t have to stick with the one you’re currently on if you’re outgrown it.
 If BigCommerce isn’t meeting your needs anymore, find a platform that can take your business into the future.